ETS-Android3/Andro-manager/README.md

-# product-managment
+# Tha Andro Manager

-Android Application help you to manage your product , sell your product just by using the code bar scanner is integrated in the app
+The Andro is an Android app that helps you to manage your stock as well helps you to buy to producs

 <img src="https://raw.githubusercontent.com/alitarfa/product-managment/master/image/unnamed.webp"/>
 <img src="https://raw.githubusercontent.com/alitarfa/product-managment/master/image/unnamed%20(1).webp"/>